Data-Strata/medicaid_claims_analytics/docs/09_powerbi_dashboard.md

 ---

 ## 📘 11.1 Page 1 — Medicaid Spending Overview

+⭐The Executive Overview page provides a high‑level assessment of Medicaid program performance, highlighting total spend, utilization volume, patient reach, and provider participation across the United States.
+The combination of KPIs, trend analysis, service category distribution, and geographic spend patterns enables leadership to quickly identify macro‑level shifts in Medicaid spending, emerging utilization trends, and state‑level variations.
+This page serves as the primary entry point for understanding where Medicaid dollars are flowing, how spending has evolved over time, and which provider groups drive the largest share of program costs.

 **Purpose:** Executive‑level summary of Medicaid spend, utilization, and geographic distribution.

 **Key Visuals**